 The federal Mammography Quality Standards Act (MQSA) was first enacted in 1994 to ensure that all mammography facilities maintain uniform quality standards.
 The FDA, which is responsible for enforcing MQSA standards, has acknowledged that changes in mammography technology processes have occurred over time, and that the language in the MQSA may be worth revisiting.133 As part of this process, a recommendation was made to standardize the reporting of mammographic breast density nationwide.
-An amendment to the MQSA, known as the Breast Density and Mammography Reporting Act 134, was introduced in the U.S. House of Representatives in 2011.
+The FDA will hold a public meeting to debate this change in early 2014.
+Separately, the Breast Density and Mammography Reporting Act 134 was introduced in the U.S. House of Representatives in 2011.
 The act would require all mammography facilities to inform patients with mammographically-dense breast tissue about breast density, the association of density with breast cancer risk and masking, and the possible benefits of supplemental screening.
 The bill was referred to the House Energy and Commerce Committee (Subcommittee on Health), but was never brought to the full House for a vote.
-The original co-sponsor of the bill, Rep. Rosa DeLauro (D-CT), has announced her intention to re-introduce the bill in late 2013.
-135
+The original co-sponsor of the bill, Rep. Rosa DeLauro (D-CT), reintroduced the bill in October 2013, where it was referred back to committee.135

-Previous Systematic Reviews and Technology Assessments
+5. Previous Systematic Reviews and Technology Assessments